firefinancialservices/fire-business-api-openapi/guides/2-authentication.md

 Authorization: Bearer $ACCESS_TOKEN
 ```

 Whenever it expires, create a new nonce and get a new access token again.
+You can have multiple access tokens active at the same time if you have, for instance, multiple servers.